Lengcangr/SZUFT/README.md

 ### Report bugs：

-* open an issue or send an email to xxx at cx@szu.edu.cn
+* open an issue or send an email to Xin Chen at cx@szu.edu.cn